robreuss/VirtualGameController/README.md

 - To explore using your _Apple Watch_ as a controller, use the __iOS Bridge__ sample, which is setup as a watchOS project.
 A watch can interact with the iPhone it is paired to as either a Bridge (forwarding values to some other Central) or as a Central (displaying the game interface directly on the paired iPhone).
 Discovery of paired watches is automatic.
 - Checking out the SceneKit sample project is a great way to evaluate the motion capabilities of the framework, as well as being fun.
+- There are also instructions on the Wiki for testing using [DemoBots](https://github.com/robreuss/VirtualGameController/wiki/Testing-using-DemoBots) (in Swift) and [SceneKitVehicle](https://github.com/robreuss/VirtualGameController/wiki/Testing-using-SceneKitVehicle) (in Objective C) sample projects from Apple.

 ## Creating a Software-based Peripheral